 - RG 146.19 Persons who provide financial product advice for which there is an exemption under the Corporations Act from the obligation to hold an AFS licence are not required to meet the training standards.
-Examples of financial product advice that is exempt from the licensing regime include: - (a) the provision of general advice in the media by product issuers (or by persons acting on behalf of product issuers) where the advice relates to the issuer's own products and where certain warnings are provided (reg 7.6.01(1)(0)); and - (b) referrals that are exempt from licensing under reg 7.6.01(1)(e) or (ea).
+Examples of financial product advice that is exempt from the licensing regime include: - (a) the provision of general advice in the media by product issuers (or by persons acting on behalf of product issuers) where the advice relates to the issuer's own products and where certain warnings are provided (reg 7.6.01(1)(o)); - (b) the provision of general advice to licensees by product issuers (reg 7.6.01(1)(s)); and - (c) referrals that are exempt from licensing under reg 7.6.01(1)(e) or (ea).